Business Systems and Automation Consultant

 Many small businesses have tools, spreadsheets and workarounds that have grown over time.
 The problem is not always a lack of software.
 It is often unclear process, duplicated entry, weak handovers or tools that do not match how the business actually works.

 This service reviews the workflow first, then identifies where systems, automation or AI could remove friction.
+It can also create a practical digital adoption plan so the business knows what to simplify, what to automate and what should stay under human judgement.

 • Map admin-heavy workflows and duplicated work